jonashackt/crossplane-aws-azure/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](https://github.com/jonashackt/crossplane-kind-eks/blob/master/LICENSE)
 [![renovateenabled](https://img.shields.io/badge/renovate-enabled-yellow)](https://renovatebot.com)

-Example project showing how to create EKS clusters using Crossplane in kind finally run by GitHub Actions
+Example project showing how to create EKS clusters using crossplane in kind finally run by GitHub Actions

 Crossplane https://crossplane.io/ claims to be the "The cloud native control plane framework".
 It introduces a new way how to manage any cloud resource (beeing it Kubernetes-native or not).
 It's an alternative Infrastructure-as-Code tooling to Terraform, AWS CDK/Bicep or Pulumi and introduces a higher level of abstraction - based on Kubernetes CRDs.

-## Crossplane basic concepts
+## crossplane basic concepts

 https://crossplane.io/docs/v1.8/concepts/overview.html

 * [Managed Resourced (MR)](https://crossplane.io/docs/v1.8/concepts/managed-resources.html): Kubernetes custom resources (CRDs) that represent infrastructure primitives (mostly in cloud providers).
-All Crossplane Managed Resources could be found via https://doc.crds.dev/
+All crossplane Managed Resources could be found via https://doc.crds.dev/
 * [Composite Resources (XR)](https://crossplane.io/docs/v1.8/concepts/composition.html): compose Managed Resources into higher level infrastructure units (especially interesting for platform teams).
 They are defined by:
     * a `CompositeResourceDefinition` (XRD)
     * and an optional `CompositeResourceClaims` (XRC)